forever9teen/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints the size of various types on the computer it is compiled and run on.
+Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+The C file name will be saved in the variable .

-You should produce the exact same output as in the example
+The output file should be named the same as the C file, but with the extension .s instead of .c.

-Warnings are allowed

-Your program should return 0

-You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option
+Example: if the C file is main.c, the output file should be main.s